 Have you ever pulled the trigger on game and knew that you missed?
 Pulled your bolt action rifle from your shoulder, racked the action so hard the empty case was sent into the next county, pulled up on your game, and saw it bouncing off into the distance?
 A semi-automatic greatly reduces the time needed to take a follow up shot and helps with follow up shots on mis-hits or missed entirely.
 The Browning BAR LongTrac, not to be confused with the completely different US military M1918 BAR, is the premium semi-automatic hunting rifle.
 Previously limited to 308 and 308 derivatives, the new-ish LongTrac model and other new models offer more power chambered in long action cartridges like 270, 30-06, 7mm rem mag, and 300 win mag.
 The rifle is also available in multiple trims: the Stalker version with synthetic stock and blackened parts, camo dipped, desert tan, traditional safari, as well as the oil finished wood model with satin nickle receiver as shown here.
 If you’re looking for a handsome rifle with decent distance and fast follow ups, the Browning BAR LongTrac Oil Finish might be one to look at.
+The Browning BAR is around $1200 in the US, and about $1400 in Canada.

 What’s Great about the Browning BAR LongTrac?